3 Best Warehouse Layout For Productivity In 2026

 L-Shaped Design

 L-shaped designs are the last on our list, but still a good warehouse layout.
 When designing this warehouse, it’s best if each leg of the L is roughly the same length.
-This makes it much easier to create a good flow throughout the warehouse and for forklifts and employees not to get trapped funneling through the 90-degree angles in the warehouse.
+This makes it much easier to maintain a good flow throughout the warehouse and prevents forklifts and employees from getting trapped at the 90-degree angles.

-The areas of the warehouse are laid out with the main storage area sitting in the base of the L and the shipping and receiving docks at either end of the two legs.
-This design works great for small to medium-sized warehouses, although there are ways to make it fit for large warehouses as well.
+The warehouse is laid out with the main storage area at the base of the L and the shipping and receiving docks at the ends of the two legs.
+This design works well for small to medium-sized warehouses, though it can be adapted for large warehouses as well.

 Speak With A Professional Today!

-If your company needs a new warehouse building and you’re hoping to begin the building process, APX Construction Group would love to work with you.
+If your company needs a new warehouse building and you’re hoping to begin construction, APX Construction Group would love to work with you.
 Our team of experts is ready to design and build your commercial warehouse and help you make the very most of the space.

 APX team photo of those who contribute to warehouse construction